1. CPD Overview

 3. CPD requirements for members

-3.1 All members must undertake a minimum of 20 hours CPD annually (on renewal of membership Prime Dispute may request evidence).
+3.1 All members must undertake a minimum of 15 hours CPD bi-annually (on renewal of membership Prime Dispute may request evidence).

 3.2 All members must maintain a relevant and current understanding of Prime Dispute's "Business Ethics and Conflict of Interest Policy" or similar.
 Any learning activity undertaken in order to meet these requirement may count as CPD.